csantosbh/Lauen/docs/source/editor.rst

   ``scripts/directives/project_panel.js`` (logic).

 ==================
-Game Object Editor
+Game Object Manager
 ==================

-All game objects are stored in the array ``$scope.gameObjects``, defined in ``scripts/controllers/main.js``.
-The boolean ``$scope.currentGameObjectId`` contains the index of the currently selected game object (the one highlighted in the hierarchy).
+All game objects are stored in the array ``gameObjectManager.gameObjects``, defined in ``scripts/services/game_object_manager.js``.
+The variable ``currentGameObjectId`` (defined in the same service) contains the index of the currently selected game object (the one highlighted in the hierarchy).
+If no game object is selected, then this variable is set to -1.

 Each game object is an instance of a prototype defined in ``scripts/lau/game_object.js``.
 It has an array of components, whose prototypes